m-minhajul-alam/event-master/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: A
+#### Answer A

-<i>The correct answer is 'A: ['🍕', '🍫', '🥑', '🍔']'.
+The correct answer is 'A: ['🍕', '🍫', '🥑', '🍔']'.
 At frist give an array Called "food". after that the code updates the info.favoriteFood property to "🍝". this update does not affect the original food array.
-So, when you console log "food" at the end, it will still display the original food array, which is ['🍕', '🍫', '🥑', '🍔'].</i>
+So, when you console log "food" at the end, it will still display the original food array, which is ['🍕', '🍫', '🥑', '🍔'].

 </p>
 </details>